mayconfsousa/dev.to/1-optimize-react-functional-components-with-hooks/README.md

 One important concern that we have to do when developing applications, in general, is performance.

-React already has a ["diffing"](https://reactjs.org/docs/reconciliation.html) algorithm to avoid unnecessary DOM render, but in some cases, we want to avoid unnecessary executions of the component's `rendering function` to increase performance.
+React already has a ["diffing"](https://reactjs.org/docs/reconciliation.html) algorithm to avoid unnecessary DOM render, but in some cases, we want to avoid unnecessary executions of the component's `render function` to increase performance.
 In the case of functional components, `render function` is itself.

 I created the following project to demonstrate how we can optimize React functional components with Hooks: